Yotam Ottolenghi’s Cauliflower Cake

-When I asked Ottolenghi about his favorite lunches, he made special note of lunches that can be eaten at room temperature, espcially this one.
-He also notes the beautiful flexibility of this savory cake in the book’s introduction to the recipe:
+When I asked Ottolenghi about his favorite lunches, he made special note of lunches that can be eaten at room temperature, especially this one.
+He also notes the beautiful flexibility of this savory cake in the book’s introduction to the recipe.

 – Christine, May 2015

 small cauliflower, outer leaves removed, broken into 1 1/4-inch florets (about 4 cups)

 - 1 teaspoon

 nigella (also known as black caraway), cumin, or black sesame seeds